pallets/click/docs/testing.rst

 -------------

 The key pieces are:
-   * :class:`CliRunner` - to invoke commands as command line scripts.
+   * :class:`CliRunner` - used to invoke commands as command line scripts.
-   * :class:`Result` - returned from :meth:`CliRunner.invoke`, captures output data, exit code, and optional exception,  captures the output as both bytes and binary data.
+   * :class:`Result` - returned from :meth:`CliRunner.invoke`.
+Captures output data, exit code, optional exception, and captures the output as bytes and binary data.

 .. code-block:: python
    :caption: hello.py